martins-ngene/task-management-dashboard/README.md

 I have created a short clip to show you what the application is like.
 Please see here on [youtube](https://youtu.be/lDYFjSRiHaI)

+## Application Design Choices

+Building applications transcends making it work on your machine.
+There are three most widely used operating systems and your application should work on them.
+Also, different users prefer different browsers and different browsers have different engines that compile JavaScript like Chrome uses the V8 engine and FireFox uses Spider Monkey.
+With these in mind, I have chosen specific tools to ensure the least possible amount of compatibility issues while aimimg for zero.

+For the technologies I used Next.js with JavaScript and Tailwind CSS for styling.
+I utilized Next.js as a fullstack framework to build both my user interface as a single page application (SPA) and API endpoints.
+Postgresql and Prisma seamlessly integrates with Next.js ensuring together with Next-Auth for authentication that the tables are properly related and users are well authorized.
+For the application state I resulted to localStorage for a smooth user experience.
+Endpoints where consumed with React Query for caching and to avoid stale data.

 ## Getting Started

 1. Create a `.env` file with credentials as shown below: